spur19/Generating_Music_using_LSTMs/README.md

 # Generating Music using LSTMs
-This is a project I did as a part of my course on Sequence Models.
-I implemented a LSTM and used it to generate novel jazz music from a body of performed work.
+In this project, I implemented a LSTM network and used it to generate novel jazz music from a body of performed work.
 This project uses TensorFlow 1 and Keras 2.1.5

 # Overview